Lasuch69/Lasuch69/README.md

 ### I am Lasuch!

+## About me

 I am 17 y/o, and I live in poland.
 I am mostly interested in creating back-end and desktop apps.

-## About me
+Fun facts:

-Programming since I was 14 y/o.
+- Programming since I was 14.

-Proud neovim enjoyer and FOSS enthusiast.
+- Proud neovim enjoyer and FOSS enthusiast.

-I prefer lower-level programming and I hate JS. :>
+- I prefer lower-level programming and I hate JS. :>

-Learning japanese as my third language.
+- Learning japanese as my third language.

 <!--
 **Lasuch69/Lasuch69** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.